jparr721/stretchbox/README.md

 # Stretchbox v1.2.14
 🚀 Elasticsearch local docker env for testing goodness

+This system is not working right now.
+I haven't had time to fix some glaring async bugs with it.
+Will get to it when time permits.

 ## What is this?
 This is a locally deployable and extensible system to check elasticsearch endpoints when you're testing your code.
 This also provides a way for testing data.
 You can upload your data, and check it against the provided endpoints, or you can use your own code, and run the `creds` command and build your connection string.